This is the multi-page printable view of this section. Click here to print.

 DigestImage Digest value

-Inspection Date and TimeImage Digest (Tags) Vulnerability Inspection Date and Time
+Inspection date and timeImage Digest (Tags) Vulnerability Check Date and Time

-• Summary of vulnerability count information and a view result button are displayed
+• Summary of vulnerability count and a button to view scan results are displayed

-StatusStatus for image Digest (Tags)
+statusStatus of image Digest (Tags)

-• Active: Normal usable state
+• Active: normal, usable state

-• Deleting: Deleting state
+• Deleting: being deleted

 Copy URLCopy endpoint URL for using image Digest